< Back to About

 As a family medicine physician, Dr. Reardon treats a variety of conditions.
 Some of these include:

 - Chronic Pain

 - Hormone Imbalance

 Dr. Julie Reardon is a leader in the Integrative and Functional Medicine movements who inspires both patients and other physicians to live sustainable, healthy lifestyles.

 Advocate for Integrative & Functional Medicine Approaches

-“Doctor Julie” as many of her patients call her, believes in a completely integrative model in medicine.
-Her model is inclusive of practices designed to support health in body, mind, and spirit.
+“Doctor Julie” as many of her patients call her, believes in the integrative model in medicine, inclusive of practices designed to support health in body, mind, and spirit.
 After receiving a Magna Cum Laude degree in Psychology from Harvard University, she completed her medical training at The University of Connecticut School of Medicine.
-She is a Fellow of the Arizona Center for Integrative Medicine, having completed a two-year program of intense study under the leadership of Dr. Andrew Weil in the first ever fully integrative medical school curriculum.
+She is a Fellow of the Arizona Center for Integrative Medicine.

 Dr. Reardon is also a proponent of functional medicine and has completed multiple trainings with the Institute for Functional Medicine.
 Functional Medicine views human beings as being genetically and biochemically unique, and symptoms as an alert about underlying biological issues rather than diseases in themselves.
-Rather than attacking disease directly, Dr. Reardon uses the Functional Medicine approach to naturally support the normal healing mechanisms of the body.
+Dr. Reardon uses the Functional Medicine approach to naturally support the normal healing mechanisms of the body.

 Bearer of traditional wisdom